 In 1963, he dispensed with the paintbrush and began mass-producing images of consumer goods and celebrities like Marilyn Monroe and Jackie Kennedy.
 These prints, accomplished through his use of a silk-screen technique, displayed multiple versions of the same image in garish colors and became his trademark.
 He was hailed as the leader of the pop art movement, in which Warhol, Roy Lichtenstein, and others depicted “popular” images such as a soup can or comic strip as a means of fusing high and low culture and commenting on both.

 In the 1980s, after a period of relative quiet in his career, he returned to the contemporary art scene as a mentor and friend to a new generation of artists, including Keith Haring and Jean-Michel Basquiat.
 With the rise of postmodern art, he came to be regarded as an archetypal role model by many young artists.
 On February 22, 1987, he died in the hospital of a heart attack shortly after a gall bladder operation.
-In 1994, the Andy Warhol Museum, the largest single-artist museum in the United States, opened in Pittsburgh.
+In 1994, the Andy Warhol Museum opened in Pittsburgh.